bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 This repository contains some tutorial with Node-RED specific Tailscale information, to help you get started with this:
 + How to access Node-RED via Tailscale, without port forwarding (see here).
++ How to access Node-RED indirectly, via a Tailscale relay connection (see here).
 + How to setup your tailnet, by installing Tailscale agent on your devices (see here).
 + How to setup a tunnel (secured with https and LetsEncrypt certificates), for example to allow Google to send speech commands (see here).